Phil-Fan/Build-with-Bombs/README.md

 #### Build steps

-1. In the mod_neoforge directory, run `./gradlew setup`.
-This can take some time as it downloads the NeoForge dependencies.

-2. Run `./gradlew build`.
+1. Run `./gradlew build`.
 After a successful build, the mod .jar file will be located in the build folder `mod_neoforge/build/libs/buildwithbombs-0.2.1.jar`.

-3. Build the inference DLL using CMake.
+2. Build the inference DLL using CMake.
 In the `inference_dll` directory, run:
     * `mkdir build`
     * `cd build`
     * `cmake ..`
     * `cmake --build . --config Release`

-4. Copy the newly built library (`inference.dll` on Windows, `libinference.so` on Linux) to the mod's run folder.
-The `run` folder should have been created after the `./gradlew setup` step.
+3. Copy the newly built library (`inference.dll` on Windows, `libinference.so` on Linux) to the mod's run folder.
+Create the `run` folder if it doesn't exist yet.
     * `cp libinference.so ../mod_neoforge/run`

-5. Copy the .ONNX model file from the GitHub [release page](https://github.com/timothy-barnes-2357/Build-with-Bombs/releases/download/v0.2.1/ddim_single_update.onnx) and place it in the `mod_neoforge/run` directory.
+4. Copy the .ONNX model file from the GitHub [release page](https://github.com/timothy-barnes-2357/Build-with-Bombs/releases/download/v0.2.1/ddim_single_update.onnx) and place it in the `mod_neoforge/run` directory.
 This contains the model parameters and must be located next to inference.dll.

-6. Make sure inference.dll is able to find the TensorRT and CUDA dynamic libraries.
+5. Make sure inference.dll is able to find the TensorRT and CUDA dynamic libraries.
 Either copy all DLLs into the `mod_neoforge/run` directory, or add the CUDA and TensorRT lib folders to the system path.
 On Linux, this can be done by `export LD_LIBRARY_PATH=/usr/local/tensorrt-10.5/lib:$LD_LIBRARY_PATH`

 7. Test the mod by running `./gradlew runClient`